William-Robert-Robertson/WildCamera/README.md

 ### **12. Review**

-Prepared by Will Robertson, reviewed by Goedele Verbeylen.
+Prepared by Will Robertson, reviewed by Goedele Verbeylen and Conor Kelleher.

 ---